thespookman/quickdeck/README.md

+# Introduction

+Quickdeck is a program for building decks of cards using a script.
+I had used nanDECK (http://www.nandeck.com/) in the past, but for my current project I'm using a lot of Linux tools, and didn't want to have to split my workflow between Windows and Linux.
+That said, Quickdeck _should_ work OK on Windows, assuming ImageMagick is installed, but I haven't tried.

+As you'll probably gather, I've just written this to do what I need it to do for one project, with my own needs in mind (e.g. this program is run from the command line, and has no built in editor).
+I'll probably add more features as I need them, but feel free to open an issue if you'd like me to add anything (I have no intention of adding a GUI or editor, but will happily extend the script parser or add more options for drawing graphics).

 # Building

 If you want to build this, you'll need ImageMagick.
-Don't know why, but I couldn't get it to work with the packages from the Debian repos, so go to the github repo linked from the ImageMagick website.
-I compiled ImageMagick without shared libraries so it would automatically link to the static ones, but you do you.
+Don't know why (didn't bother to look into it), but I couldn't get it to work with the packages from the Debian repos, so I installed from the github repo linked here: https://www.imagemagick.org/Magick++/.
+I compiled ImageMagick without shared libraries so it would automatically link to the static ones, because I wanted it statically linked.
+If you have the shared libraries for Magick++ it _should_ automatically link dynamically.

 - `make build` builds both the programs.
 - `make debug` builds a debug version of both programs that sharts loads of info onto standard out.